gcs278/gateway-api/geps/gep-1619/index.md

 (See status definitions [here](/geps/overview/#gep-states).)

-## Graduation Criteria for Implementable Status
+## Graduation Criteria

+### Implementable

 This GEP was accidentally merged as Provisional before the required approval from 2 maintainers had been received.
 Before this graduates to implementable, we need to get at least one of @robscott or @youngnick to also approve this GEP.

-There are some open questions that will need to be answered before this can
-graduate:
+Before this GEP graduates to the Standard channel, we must fulfill the following criteria:

  1. Should we leave room in this policy to add additional concepts in the future such as Session Affinity?
 If so, how would we adjust the naming and overall scope of this policy?
  2. Should we leave room for configuring different forms of Session Persistence?
     If so, what would that look like?
+    - **Answer**: No. See [API Granularity](#api-granularity) for more details.

+### Standard

+Before this GEP graduates to the Standard channel, we must fulfill the following criteria:

+- Sign-off from the GAMMA leads to ensure service mesh gets fully considered.

 ## TLDR